The Floured Table

 LEMON RHUBARB CUSTARD LAYER

-• In a medium size bowl, whisk together flour and sugar.
+• In a large mixing bowl, whisk together flour and sugar.

 • Add eggs and whisk to combine.